cableguy99/docs/docs/general/faq.md

 #### Which of these numbers on Shifu will tell us which is a good performing node vs poorly performing?
 On Shifu, click on a candidate to open the candidate page.
 Scroll down to 'Masternode Rewards'.
-You should look at 'Sign number', 'Slashing history' under Masternode Rewards to determine a good node or not.
+You should look at 'Sign number', 'Slashing history' under Masternode Rewards to determine if it is good node or not.

 Masternodes will sign a maximum of 60 blocks per epoch.
 A good masternode will create around 60 sign transactions in that epoch.
-We also calculate the reward based on sign transactions number.
+We also calculate the reward based on the signed transactions number.

 #### What is a 'checkpoint'?
-For each iteration of 900 blocks (called epoch), a checkpoint block is created, which implements only reward works.
+For each iteration of 900 blocks (called an epoch), a checkpoint block is created, which implements only reward works.
-The masternode, who takes turn in the circular and sequential order to create blocks, has to scan all of the created blocks in the epoch and count number of signatures.
+The masternode, that takes it's turn in the circular and sequential order to create blocks, has to scan all of the created blocks in the epoch and count the number of signatures.

 It is worth noting that token holders who unvote before the checkpoint block will not receive any shared reward in the Staking Reward portion.